David N. Bresch

 From 1997 to 2006, Heini Murer served as Director of the Physiological Institute of the University of Zurich.

-From 2006 to 2010, he was Vice Dean for Research at the University of Zurich.
-Since 2010, he has been a Founding Director of the Graduate Campus of the University of Zurich.
+From 2006 to 2010 he was Vice Dean for Research and Junior Researcher, later Vice Rector for medicine and natural sciences at the University of Zurich.
+From 2010 to 2016 he was the founding director of the graduate campus of the University of Zurich.